 Applications and Funding

-See the individual web pages for detailed information on opportunities and on how and when to apply.
+See PhD and MPhil opportunities at the Institute for detailed information on opportunities and on how and when to apply.

 Postgraduate Open Day

-The IMS-MRL attends the University of Cambridge Postgraduate Open Day (next date tbc).
+The IMS-MRL takes part in the annual University of Cambridge Postgraduate Open Day (next date tbc).